-Hussein Banai is an Assistant Professor of International Studies in the Hamilton Lugar School of Global and International Studies at Indiana University, Bloomington, and Research Affiliate at the Center for International Studies at MIT.
-His research interests lie at the intersection of political thought and international relations, with a special focus on topics in liberalism, democratic theory, diplomatic history and theory, US-Iran relations, and Iran’s political development.
-I have published on these topics in academic, policy, and popular periodicals.
-He is the author of Hidden Liberalism: Burdened Visions of Progress in Modern Iran (Cambridge University Press, 2020), coauthor of Becoming Enemies: U.S.-Iran Relations and the Iran-Iraq War, 1979–1988 (Rowman & Littlefield, 2012), and co-author of the forthcoming volume The Narrative Trap: U.S.-Iran Relations Since 1979 (Johns Hopkins University Press).
-He currently serves as Associate Editor (for Social Sciences) of Iranian Studies, the journal of the Association for Iranian Studies.
-His writings on Iran’s political development and foreign relations have been published in academic, policy, and popular periodicals.
+Banai's research interests lie at the intersection of political thought and international relations, with a special focus on topics in democratic theory, non-Western liberal thought, diplomatic history and theory, US-Iran relations, and Iran’s political development.
+He has published on these topics in academic, policy, and popular periodicals.
+He is the author of Hidden Liberalism: Burdened Visions of Progress in Modern Iran (Cambridge University Press, 2020); co-author of two volumes on US-Iran relations: Republics of Myth: National Narratives and the US-Iran Conflict (Johns Hopkins University Press, 2022) and Becoming Enemies: U.S.-Iran Relations and the Iran-Iraq War, 1979–1988 (Rowman & Littlefield, 2012); and co-editor of Human Rights at the Intersections: Transformation through Local, Global, and Cosmopolitan Challenges (Bloomsbury Publishing, 2023).

 - B.A., York University, 2003